Springing Forward, Bouncing Back, and an Amazing Gift

 Our old car kept breaking down.
 But, as we all know, car prices have really risen, including for used cars.
 Buying a different car seemed almost impossible, so we continued to pay for expensive repairs.
 It wasn’t a great option, but at least we still had a car!

-The worst breakdown happened on our 3-hour trip home from my preoperative exams before my prolapse surgery.
-The car died suddenly on the autostrada (espressway).
-The garage the tow truck towed us to was absolutely filthy, with nowhere decent to sit and an unusable bathroom.
+The worst breakdown happened on our return home from a hospital 2 hours away when the car died on the autostrada (espressway).
+The garage we got towed to was filthy, with nowhere to sit and an unusable bathroom.
 I couldn’t stand up for long and it was too hot to sit in the car.
-We were were relieved but exhausted when we finally arrived home in a rental car.
-We went ahead and had the car repaired, but it just kept giving us problems.
+We were so exhausted when we finally arrived home in a rental car.
+We went ahead and had the car repaired, but sadly it kept giving us problems.

 The amazing gift!

-If you’ve read our About page on our Mission Italia website, you know that avoid sharing our financial and material needs.
+If you’ve read the About page on our ministry website at Mission Italia, you know that we avoid sharing our financial and material needs.
 However, as we kept missing church services while our car was in the garage, our need became rather obvious.

-They told us that they had been praying for God to provide us a new car.
+So our church members informed us that they had started praying for God to provide us a new car.
 We didn’t realise that they were looking for one too.
 Until one day they called and said, “You need to come to Lanciano tomorrow to get your new car.”
 (Lanciano is the town where our church is located, about an hour away.)

 We were flabbergasted and couldn’t help but wonder, “What new car??”
 The car we just bought you,” they said.

-The car that we were unable to talk them out of buying.
-The one we’re still speechless over!
+We were unable to talk them out of buying us a car, although we tried.
+And we are still speechless over our new to us car!
 It’s one of the nicest cars we’ve ever owned and we’re so grateful.
-What an amazing gift and what amazing people!
+What an amazing gift and what amazing friends!

 Bouncing back and Catching up